CocoaPods/blog.cocoapods.org/README.md

 ## Setup

-Run `bundle install` to get the project's dependencies
+Run `rake init` to install submodules and grab ruby dependencies
-Run `rake build` to build the site into the `_site` directory

 ## Development

 Get started by running `rake init` this will install the submodules.

-One command to get dev up and running: `jekyll serve --detach`, after a single `rake init`
+One command to get dev up and running: `jekyll serve --watch`, after the initial `rake init`

 This project uses two submodules,
    `_gh-pages` is the gh-pages of this repo. `rake deploy`` will push the built version of the site to that branch and push to the server pulling in any changes.
    `shared` is the cocoapods [shared resources](https://github.com/CocoaPods/shared_resources) repo that holds shared design notes and assets.

+## Deployment

+Run `rake dpeloy` to push to site the gh-pages branch

 ### License